AhmedRahmani-10/PASS_IT_DRIVING_SCHOOL/README.md

 To run the Driving School Management System, the following requirements must be met:

-- Operating System: Windows 7 or later
+- Operating System: Windows 10 or later
 - .NET Framework: .NET 8.0 or later
 - Visual Studio 2022 (optional, required for development and modifications)
+- Newtonsoft.json package must be installed. if you are viewing in development mode

 ## Installation